The C Trail is Cedar City's incredible classic downhill romp. NOT a

 Drive is 10.5 miles and is very strenuous aerobic.

-View west over Cedar City, near the
+View west over Cedar City, from the viewpoint at the

 top of the trail.
 You can see the unique basin-and-range topography of the Great

-|You can ride this trail four ways: (1) Point-to point with a
+You can ride this trail four ways: (1) Point-to point with a

 shuttle.
 Have somebody drive 12 miles to the overlook, then bomb down to